Rytisgit/Pazymiu_Skaiciavimas_Upgrade/README.md

 - readToOne -  New funtion to read from file into a single container to then be manipulated
  - Testing funtion to track times of reading to all types of containers of all sizes of files
 ### Changes
-- Imporved GetInput should no longer fail on a faulty input of a number followed by letters when only a number is asked (for input of  "1a" would accept the 1 then throw a message as if it was rejected)
+- Improved GetInput should no longer fail on a faulty input of a number followed by letters when only a number is asked (for input of  "1a" would accept the 1 then throw a message as if it was rejected)
  - improved splitbygrades() , renamed to splitWhileReading()
 ### Changelog v0.5.1
 #### Added